-The rigorous sanitation requirements for many reusable medical and other critical appliances and tools frequently requires the tools to be placed in extremely harsh sanitization chemicals or under high heat and moisture environments.
-Most marking technologies, and even early laser marking, had difficulty maintaining marking that didn’t flake, erode, or develop oxides or corrosion byproducts.
-Our latest laser marking techniques are precise and controlled enough to produce marks that don’t produce debris or fade away even after many sanitation cycles.
-Many single-use or implanted medical devices and appliances require marking also, and highly durable, pigment free, and debris free laser marking is also a viable solution for these applications.
+The rigorous sanitation requirements for many reusable medical and other critical appliances and tools frequently require the tools to be placed in extremely harsh sanitization chemicals or under high heat circumstances and moisture environments.
+Most marking technologies, and even early laser marking approaches, had difficulty maintaining permanent marking that didn’t flake, erode, or develop oxides or produce corrosion byproducts.
+Our latest laser marking techniques are precise and controlled enough to produce permanent marks that don’t produce debris or fade away even after many sanitation cycles.
+Many single-use or implanted medical devices that require laser marking and appliances require marking that is highly durable, pigment free, and debris free.

 Learn more in our Tech Brief: "Eight Benefits of Laser Machining to Designers of Medical Tools and Devices"